d1sxcat/strapi-plugin-link-custom-field/README.md

 # strapi-plugin-link-custom-field

-Grab Slugs and url paths from other content types
+Grab url_paths generated with the strapi webtools plugin and save them as a string.